wnayes/bond-wm/README.md

 exec /path/to/electron-wm-checkout/.bin/electron /path/to/electron-wm-checkout
 ```

-Make sure to run `npm run build` before attempting to use the window manager from the source checkout.
+Make sure to run `pnpm build` before attempting to use the window manager from the source checkout.

 ### Configuration